Carly Simon: 1980–1981: Move to Warner Bros, Come Upstairs, "Jesse", and Torch

 In 1980, Simon signed with Elektra's sibling label Warner Bros.
 Records and released her ninth studio album: Come Upstairs.
-In Pittsburgh, Pennsylvania, during a show to promote the album, Simon collapsed onstage from exhaustion.
+In Pittsburgh, Pennsylvania, during a show to promote the album, Simon fainted and collapsed onstage from exhaustion due to stage fright; "Fourteen shows were booked.
+I made it through eight and collapsed on stage.
+I had gotten very thin - only 114lbs.
+I canceled the rest of the shows," Simon later stated.
 She subsequently performed considerably less throughout the 1980s.
 From that album, Simon scored another million-selling U.S. Gold single with the hit "Jesse", which peaked at No. 11 on Billboard Pop singles chart and remained on the chart for six months.
 According to Billboard, "the melody is simple yet powerful, the words are complex and Simon's voice has never been better."
+Simon later said of the track: "'Jesse' was a song laying plain the fact that good intentions go to hell when you are crazy for someone."
 AllMusic reviewer William Ruhlmann retrospectively called the track "the album's highlight" and declared it "Simon's best-written pop/rock song since 'You're So Vain' and a Top Ten hit to boot."
 Ruhlmann additionally singled out the title track as "frisky and seductive" and referred to the album's second single, "Take Me as I Am", as "an upbeat raver."

 Following the major commercial and critical success of "Jesse", Simon's singles became generally less successful in the mid-1980s, although most of them did well on Adult Contemporary radio formats.
 Simon also contributed the song "Be With Me" to the 1980 album In Harmony: A Sesame Street Record, which was produced by her sister Lucy and Lucy's husband, David Levine.
 Simon can also be heard on the song "In Harmony", along with other members of the Simon/Taylor families.
 Carly and Lucy contributed a Simon Sisters song—"Maryanne"—to the 1982 follow-up album In Harmony 2, which was also produced by Lucy and her husband.
 Both albums won the Grammy Award for Best Album for Children, in 1981 and 1983, respectively.

 Simon's 10th release, Torch (1981), was an album of melancholy jazz standards, recorded long before it became fashionable for rock artists to delve into the "great American songbook".
 It peaked outside the Top 40 on Billboard 200 (at No. 50), but remained on the charts for nearly six months and subsequently became one of her best-selling catalogue albums.
 The album was well-received critically; Stephen Holden, writing in Rolling Stone, called the album "a gorgeous throwback", stating Simon's "magnificent alto, with its rough-and-tumble lows and wistful highs, has never sounded better."
 Torch also features one original song by Simon, "From the Heart", as well as Stephen Sondheim's "Not a Day Goes By", from his then-new musical Merrily We Roll Along.
-Also in 1981, Simon was the second female solo artist to be featured on MTV's first day of the air in her video for "Vengeance" (Pat Benatar was the first female solo artist to appear on MTV, with "You Better Run", and Juice Newton was the third, with "Angel of the Morning").